swaaz/basicprograms/C++/README.md

 | Program-24 | Program to convert Hexa-Decimal number to Decimal number
 | Program-25 | Program to Implement Queue Data Structure Using Linked Lists
 | Program-26 | Program to Implement Stack Data Structure Using Linked Lists
+| Program-27 | Program to Evaluate Polynomials Using Linked Lists